Igbuzo: Culture

-Before the advent of Christianity in Ibusa, the Ibusa practised Odinani but the people are now largely Christians (Catholics) but adherents of traditional religion still exist.
+Before the advent of Christianity in Ibusa, the Ibusa practised Odinani but the people are now largely Christians, but adherents of traditional religion still exist.
 It is therefore not uncommon to find people placing a high priority on observation of traditions during the funerals of their loved ones etc. The Eternal Sacred Order of Cherubim and Seraphim, the Celestial Church of Christ, Living Faith Church a.k.a.
 Winners Church, The Redeemed Christian Church of God, Christ Embassy, Ngozi Sabbath Mission, Deeper Life Bible Church, Christ Holy Church (Odozi Obodo), Christ Apostolic Church (CAC), The Apostolic Church are some of the numerous churches located in the town.

 The people place high cultural value on the kola nut in discharging their traditional responsibilities.
 For instance, a visitor who rejects the acceptance of kola nut may have slighted his host.
 Kolanut is also used in observing traditional prayers and may be the first item used in welcoming guests at social gatherings before the commencement of discussions.

-For many centuries, Oboshi, Atakpo, Oduche, and Asiama streams remained major sources of water to the people but Oboshi and Atakpo stand out as streams venerated as deities.
+For many centuries, Oboshi, Atakpo, Oduche, and Asiama streams remained major sources of water to the people, but Oboshi and Atakpo stand out as streams venerated as deities.
 These two streams are venerated because of the powers with which they have protected not only the people but the whole town, according to the belief of the people.
 As a result, the people of Igbuzo as result forbid the eating of fish from the Oboshi River.
 The Chief Priest of Oboshi is “Ohene”, popularly called Ohene-Mmili.
 The last of the Ohene, Ohene Ezedi, died on 7 January 2009.